 I had really high hopes for 2018.
 My second novel, Everything She Lost, had a release date of January 2, my kids were getting older and (I thought) wiser, and I really wanted a year without drama.
 To give away the ending, 2018 was far from drama-free.
-Among my family (including extended), we faced hospitalizations, surgery, full out teen rebellion, bullying, and a hurricane (Bud of all names).
+Among my family (including extended), we faced hospitalizations, surgery, teen angst, bullying, and a hurricane (Bud of all names).
 2018 felt like a bumpy roller coaster ride that wouldn’t end, and I have new gray hair to prove it.

 I got through last year with lots of prayer, grumbling, and exasperation.
 But one thing that hasn’t helped, and has actually made the situation worse are three words that, while well intentioned, annoy me to no end: “think positive thoughts.”

 I’m sure “positive thinking” has been around for a really long time.
 But in my lifetime, I can trace the explosion of the concept to the 2006 self-help book, The Secret, by Rhonda Byrne.
 Don’t get me wrong – I was enamored with the concept initially.
 If I only think positive thoughts, only positive things will happen, the wisdom went.
 I thought, I can literally think my way to a life of prosperity, good health, ideal relationships, an awesome job, etc. I remember after reading the book, I felt so positive.
 And apparently, a lot of other people did too.
 The concept spread and spread, and before long, everyone was just brimming with positivity.
 Which is good!
 Of course, it’s good to be positive.
 But then life still happens.